Differentiable Principal-Value Inversion for Neural-Network Extraction of Generalized Parton Distributions: Discussion and Outlook

 A second advantage is methodological.
 Because the PV transform is implemented as a differentiable layer inside the neural network, the entire mapping

 is trained end-to-end.
 This avoids the two-step procedures in which one first fits a CFF model and then infers a compatible GPD parametrization.
-In the present approach the same architecture simultaneously encodes the convolution kernel, the symmetry properties of the GPD, and the regularization in $x$, $\xi$, and $t$, while the Monte-Carlo replica ensemble propagates the full experimental covariance into the final $H^{(+)}$ band where the required CFF is determined in a purely data driven scheme prior to inversion.
+In the present approach the same architecture simultaneously encodes the PV integral kernel, the symmetry properties of the GPD, and the regularization in $x$, $\xi$, and $t$, while the Monte-Carlo replica ensemble propagates the full experimental covariance into the final $H^{(+)}$ band where the required CFF is determined in a purely data driven scheme prior to inversion.
 The result is a probabilistic GPD extraction with uncertainties that are straightforward to interpret as coming from the input CFF errors plus systematic variation in the priors.

-The deliberate choice not to enforce positivity bounds, polynomiality moment constraints, or dispersion relations beyond those already implicit in the use of C-even combinations has both benefits and limitations.
-It avoids importing theoretical prejudices whose quantitative validity at current scales and kinematics is not always clear, and it provides a clean baseline against which the impact of such constraints can later be assessed.
-On the other hand, the reconstructed GPDs are not guaranteed to satisfy all known QCD consistency conditions exactly; mild violations of positivity or polynomiality may occur in regions where the experimental information is sparse or the inversion is most ill-conditioned.
-Moreover, the smoothness priors and network architecture themselves represent a controlled but nontrivial source of modeling, particularly when extrapolating beyond the region densely covered by CFF data.
+The deliberate choice not to enforce positivity bounds, dispersion relations, or form-factor sum rules as hard constraints has both benefits and limitations.
+It avoids importing theoretical assumptions whose quantitative impact at current scales and kinematics is not always clear, and it provides a clean baseline against which such constraints can later be assessed.
+Polynomiality is treated separately below as a diagnostic and as a possible soft differentiable moment constraint.
+In regions where the experimental information is sparse or the inversion is most ill-conditioned, residual violations of QCD consistency conditions may still occur.
+Moreover, the endpoint envelope, smoothness priors, and network architecture themselves represent a controlled but nontrivial source of modeling, particularly when extrapolating beyond the region densely covered by CFF data.

 The dominant limitation of the method is its sensitivity to the experimental uncertainty and modeling systematics in the input CFFs.
 Increasing the strength of smoothness priors (e.g., curvature penalties) stabilizes the ill-posed inversion by suppressing oscillatory modes, but it inevitably introduces bias by restricting the space of admissible GPD solutions.
 Robust application therefore requires systematic hyperparameter studies to balance CFF fidelity against regularization-induced bias.
 The most practical calibration step, as done here, is to invert the mean CFF and use the resulting GPD to define an analytic surrogate for closure testing; this helps ensure that tuning is performed in a physically relevant function class, although it does not remove methodological bias.
 The final GPD uncertainty and any residual bias are ultimately bounded by the quality of the CFF extraction, since systematic effects in the CFF model propagate directly into the reconstructed GPD.